71/Cometary/README.md

 ## Installing existing extensions
 Some existing extensions can be found in the "[src](./src)" directory, and installed through the NuGet package manager.
 Please consult their respective READMEs to learn how to install and use them.

-My convention, extensions must be installed as a dependency, **and** configured properly using attributes.
+By convention, extensions must be installed as a dependency, **and** configured properly using attributes.
 For example, an extension would be registered with the following syntax:

 ```csharp
 [assembly: Foo(Bar = true)]
 ```

 ### Existing extensions
 - [Cometary.Metaprogramming][Metaprogramming], which will run extensions directly defined in your assembly, and execute some methods marked with the `Invoke` attribute.
 It allows an assembly to edit its own syntax and resulting compilation before being emitted by Roslyn.
-To do so, [CTFE](https://www.wikiwand.com/en/Compile_time_function_execution), [Mixins](https://www.wikiwand.com/en/Mixin), [Macros](https://www.wikiwand.com/en/Macro_(computer_science)) will be made available to the user.
+To do so, [CTFE](https://www.wikiwand.com/en/Compile_time_function_execution), [Mixins](https://www.wikiwand.com/en/Mixin), and [Macros](https://www.wikiwand.com/en/Macro_(computer_science)) will be made available to the user.
 - [Cometary.IL](./src/Cometary.IL), which will allow you to print your own IL code inline.

 ## Making your own extension